 You know how you think you know someone but then you become Facebook friends and see a whole other side of them?
-That’s pretty much how it is with food and nutrition once you start thinking about it from a health perspective.
-A new diagnosis of diabetes or having a heart attack may have you looking at the foods you eat regularly in a whole new way.
-Knowledge is power.
+That’s pretty much how it is with food and nutrition from a health perspective.
+A new diagnosis of diabetes or other condition where food can help may have you looking at your plate in a whole new way.
+That’s actually a good thing, because knowledge is power.

 Brown eggs or white eggs?
 It’s not a nutrition difference.
-It’s ear lobes.
-Your chicken has red ear lobes?
-Get ready for brown eggs.
-Your chicken has white earlobes?
-You’re getting white eggs.
+It relates to ear lobes.
+If a chicken has red ear lobes, you pretty much get brown eggs.
+If a chicken has white earlobes, you pretty much get white eggs.
 Choose what makes sense in terms of price at the store.
 You’ll get the same great nutrition, regardless of shell color.

-“Natural” doesn’t always translate to “good for you”.
+“Natural” doesn’t equal “good for you”.
 Snake venom (boo).
 Poison ivy (boo).
-Green beans (yay!).
-Tomatoes (yay!).
-Two of these are awesome.
+Water (yay!).
+Vegetables (yay!).
+Two of these are great.
 Two of these are awful.
-When something says it is natural but it isn’t obvious like beans or tomatoes in terms of being nutritious choices, look for the explanation.
-If they explain and you like it, great.
+When something says it is “natural“, dig deeper.
+Read the packaging or visit the website of wherever you are seeing that word being used.
+If they explain themselves and you like it, great.
 If they don’t and/or you don’t like it?
 Next.
 And PS – obviously snake venom and poison ivy are not good for you.
 Don’t get anywhere near them if you can help it.

 Deciding what to make for dinner can be fun.
 Information can be fun, especially if you get practical answers that help you.

 Check back with me after you tell your friends about the chicken ear lobes. #mindblown